 Figure 2.1: Menu map for BeoVision Eclipse and BeoVision Harmony televisions.
-Note that the list of available features are almost the same as in Figure 2.3 - only the organisation of items is different.
+Note that the list of available features are almost identical to those in Figure 2.3 - only the organisation of items is different.
 Menu items not related to sound have been shown in grey.
+Options marked with parentheses are dependent on the capabilities of the specific system and may not be available on a specific product or software version.

 Figure 2.2: Menu map for BeoVision Horizon and BeoVision Avant NG.
-Note that the list of available features are the same as in Figure 2.3 - only the organisation of items is different.
+Note that the list of available features are almost identical to those in Figure 2.3 - only the organisation of items is different.
+Options marked with parentheses are dependent on the capabilities of the specific system and may not be available on a specific product or software version.

 Figure 2.3: Menu map for BeoSystem 4, BeoPlay V1, BeoVision 11, and BeoVision Avant televisions.
-Note that the options marked with parentheses are dependent on the capabilities of the specific system.
-Note that the list of available features are the same as in Figure 2.2 - only the organisation of items is different.
+Note that the list of available features are almost identical to those in Figure 2.2 - only the organisation of items is different.
+Options marked with parentheses are dependent on the capabilities of the specific system and may not be available on a specific product or software version.